AliMcG/keeper-app/README.md

 Destructing the "event" from onChange and using the spread operator to add new values to state.object.

 Makes use of .filter() to sort through an state.array to remove deleted items.
+Using functions within .filter to sort an array.

 First exploration of the new date() object in javaScript.

+Full MERN stack app and added useFetch custom hook to GET.
+Discovered that customHooks don't work inside other functions.

+USed axios to POST and DELETE data

+Used some icons from [material-ui](https://mui.com/material-ui/material-icons/?query=thinking)
 ## Future plans
-To turn this into a full MERN stack app and add a useFetch custom hook to GET, POST, PATCH data
+To add authentication before deployment